tasmo/reveal-jekyll/README.md

 ### Speaker Notes

-reveal.js comes with a speaker notes plugin which can be used to present per-slide notes in a separate browser window.
+reveal.js comes with a speaker notes plug-in which can be used to present per-slide notes in a separate browser window.
 The notes window also gives you a preview of the next upcoming slide so it may be helpful even if you haven't written any notes.
 Press the 's' key on your keyboard to open the notes window.

 Notes are defined by appending an ```<aside>``` element to a slide as seen below.
 You can add the ```markdown="1"``` attribute to the aside element if you prefer writing notes using Markdown.